vakosta/Booklet/README.md

 ## Screens

-The application contains following screens:
+The application contains the following screens:

 - Schedule;
 - Marks;